Pamela Oberhuemer

 In the mid-1970s she made the transition from London to Munich and worked for over 30 years as an early years researcher at the State Institute of Early Childhood Research (IFP).
 Research foci included: the transition from kindergarten to primary school; children’s perspectives on family; intercultural pedagogy; management quality in early childhood services; professional learning concepts and strategies.

 Since the mid-1990s her main research focus has been on cross-national studies of early childhood education and care and related professional education/training systems, particularly in the European context.
-She was lead researcher of the seepro study (systems of early childhood education and professionalisation), the first of three studies on the ECEC workforce in Europe commissioned by the German Federal Ministry for Family and Youth Affairs and published in 2010 in English and German.
+She was lead researcher of the initial SEEPRO study (systems of early childhood education and professionalisation) on the ECEC workforce in Europe commissioned by the German Federal Ministry for Family and Youth Affairs and published in 2010 in English and German.
+She contributed to the two follow-up SEEPRO studies as an external researcher, the latest being the SEEPRO-3 study with ECEC workforce reports and background contextual data from 33 countries.

 Pamela Oberhuemer co-ordinated a six-country study (published in 2012) on the continuing professional development of the early years workforce commissioned by the German Youth Institute (DJI) for WiFF, a nation-wide Early Years Professional Development Initiative funded by the German Federal Ministry of Education and Research and the European Social Fund (ESF).
 Within the same framework she conducted a seven-country study in 2014 on the mentoring role of early childhood educators within the workplace-based element of professional education and training, published online in 2014.